TritonDataCenter/containerpilot/documentation/12-configuration/README.md

 - `name` is the name of a backend service that this container depends on, as it will appear in Consul.
 - `poll` is the time in seconds between polling for changes.
 - `onChange` is the executable (and its arguments) that is called when there is a change in the list of IPs and ports for this backend.
+- `timeout` an optional value to wait before forcibly killing the `onChange` handler.
+Handlers killed in this way are terminated immediately (`SIGKILL`) without an opportunity to clean up their state.
+The minimum timeout is `1ms`.
+Omitting this field means that ContainerPilot will wait indefinitely for the `onChange` handler.

 ### Service catalog